adgellida/data-protection-list/README.md

 * Delete (or when it is not possible to deactivate) all harmful applications (Google, third-party antivirus, etc.) or not used
 * Block internet access to all applications that are disabled or do not require internet access to function thanks to a firewall application such as RethinkDNS
 * Review all application and system authorizations to remove them if they are harmful to privacy or unnecessary

+**GrapheneOS**

+Take advantage of the function offered only by GrapheneOS to remove the authorization of the access to the sensors (used insidiously for the collection of information and the tracking) to all the commercial or closed source applications and also those that do not need it, as a precaution:

+"Settings"> "Apps and notifications"> choose an app> "Permissions"> "Sensors" > "See all apps that have this permission"

 **Windows**